 Kate: Right, right, but I was on my way -- I mean, no thanks to me.
 Wife not buried yet?
 Pht, that's not a problem.
 Is that her bed?
 Let's do it in there!
 I was gonna do it.
 See, I would've done it!

 One of the other remarkable things about Season 14: how densely plotted it is.
 It doesn't waste any time.
 I always think of Ann Marcus seasons as having slow builds, but there's no time in Season 14 for slow builds.
 (The writers were given only nineteen episodes; Seasons 6, 7 and 8 had thirty.)
 Seidman recalls, "We consciously upped the pace because we knew we had limited time to tell the story."
 So the plotlines are stacked on top of each other, and come to a head sooner than you expect.
 The pacing feels swift, but never frantic.
-Seidman writes the fifth episode of the season, "Love and Death," which includes both Val's memorial service and Anne and Sumner's wedding.
+Seidman writes the season’s fifth episode, "Love and Death," which includes Val's memorial service and Anne and Sumner's wedding.
 It also manages to squeeze in a brand-new story-line, complete with new recurring characters, as Paige, still hurting over Greg, meets former major-league ballplayer Bill Nolan (David James Elliott), who's pitching the Sumner Group the idea of building a new sports complex.
 Bill flirts with Paige, she rebuffs him, he persists, she beds him, and then Sumner -- rethinking his impending nuptials -- turns up at Paige's (using his company key), walks in on them making love and resigns himself to marrying Anne.
 It's lightning speed, it's all payoffs, but it's so firmly rooted in character that you don't question it.

 The brisker pace of Season 14 means that relationships have to unfold seemingly overnight -- there's no time for fifteen episodes of foreplay; the challenge for the writers is to ensure that the couplings feel character- rather than plot-driven.
 (Seidman recalls, "We struggled with making Paige sleeping with Bill seem believable" -- a struggle that totally pays off.
 Seidman and Magnuson take pains to show Paige's pain at losing Greg; of course she'd fall into the arms of a handsome stranger to avoid attending his wedding -- and to bury her grief.)
 Season 14 becomes a bit of a master class in making sudden pairings convincing.
 Claudia and Nick run into each other in episode 4 -- two characters who have had only the most fleeting of interactions up to that point in the series -- but given his way with women, and her susceptibility to flattery and need for companionship, it's unsurprising when a shared bottle of wine that night leads to much more.
 In episode 5, Gary returns from Florida, having watched his wife die in a blaze, and Kate consoles him by holding his face and kissing his forehead and cheeks -- and despite himself, Gary gets caught up in his need for comfort and human contact.
 The next thing you know, they're in a lip-lock.
 And late in the season, Nick's colleague Vanessa meets Paige's ex, Tom Ryan.
 She's felt unsafe since Nick threatened to expose her past, and a rugged cop is a ready-made protector; he's been pining after Paige since mid-season -- and that energy has to go somewhere.
 Small wonder that, within an episode, they're hitting the sheets.
 All these couplings emerge quickly, but the groundwork has been laid, in terms of our understanding of the characters: their goals, their needs and their natures.
 (Season 2, the last time the series moved this fast, couldn't make one instant pairing convincing.
 Season 14 nails them all.)